In the history of Christianity, there are five perspectives on the "Day of Rest":

 Go to Literature Index Page

-This URL is www.abcog.org/sabquote.htm
+This URL is abcog.org/sabquote.htm